reqshark/bash-git-prompt/README.md

-# Informative git prompt for bash using a NODE_ENV variable
+# Informative git prompt for bash using `$NODE_ENV` variable

 This prompt is [a fork of the awesome](https://github.com/magicmonty/bash-git-prompt) "Informative git prompt for bash" which has been derived from the original prompt for zsh found [here](https://github.com/olivierverdier/zsh-git-prompt)

-### This fork tweaks the bash build by using an environment variable called `$NODE_ENV` in the informative display prompt.
+### I tweaked the bash build by using an environment variable called `$NODE_ENV` in the informative display.

-To use this fork, make sure to `export NODE_ENV=whatever_you_want_to_put_here` in one of your `.profile`, `.bash_profile` or `.bashrc` or otherwise loaded login files.
+To use this fork, make sure to `export NODE_ENV=whatever_you_want_to_put_here` first before installing!
+Make sure to export this `var` in one of your `.profile`, `.bash_profile` or `.bashrc` or otherwise loaded login files.

-### Display the $NODE_ENV var
+### Know your machine by its shell window.
+Display a $NODE_ENV
-Since it's easy to add this export line on different machines, the NODE_ENV variable distinguishes operations and scripting tasks by machine.
+Since we can add this export line on different machines, the NODE_ENV distinguishes operations and scripting tasks by machine.
 It's been used for flagging development vs. production settings in node.js.
 However, I find it's more helpful in distributed scenerios where messages between machines can be flagged and identified by different origin environments.

 ### Display an Informative Git Repo
 Primarily this is ``bash`` prompt that displays information about the current git repository.
 In particular the branch name, difference with remote branch, number of files staged, changed, etc.